 When all that tar sands oil is burned, it will release more than 100 million tonnes of climate-changing greenhouse gases into our atmosphere every year.

 For more information on the proposal and on Kinder Morgan's safety track record, see our FAQ page.

-Kinder Morgan’s pipeline and tanker plans are opposed by many First Nations whose traditional territories are crossed by the proposed route, including Coast Salish First Nations and Tribes from both sides of the Canada-U.S. border who have come together to “Protect the Sacredness of the Salish Sea.”
+Kinder Morgan’s pipeline and tanker plans are opposed by many First Nations whose traditional territories are crossed by the proposed route, including Coast Salish First Nations and Tribes from both sides of the Canada-U.S. border.

 The existing pipeline is shown in yellow, the proposed preferred new pipeline corridor route is shown in red and alternate routes being considered in light purple.
 The exact final route has not been completely decided, and is based on maps submitted in Kinder Morgan's application to the National Energy Board in December 2013.
 This map was updated in August 2014 with "revised" corridor route sections shown in orange through Burnaby (including Burnaby Mountain), Coquitlam, Langley and minor revisions through Abbotsford, Chilliwack and Hope.
 Also shown in dark green are BC parks that will be potentially impacted by the new Kinder Morgan pipeline (according to BC government documents), and in light green other parks that may be potentially impacted by the pipeline.
 You can toggle the legend, zoom in or change the basemap imagery with the buttons across the top.
 You can pan around map by clicking on map and dragging with your mouse.
 Click 'View Larger Map' below map to open the map in ArcGIS Online map viewer.

 What’s in Kinder Morgan’s pipeline?
 The low-down on tar sands oil